JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q2468128" title="Hortus Botanicus Leiden" aliases="Leiden Botanical Garden">
 <param ve-entity eid="Q43631" title="Leiden">
 <param ve-entity eid="Q3898876" title="Pelargonium cucullatum" aliases="P. cucullatum">
-Of the many _Pelargonium_ species native to Southern Africa, _Pelargonium_ _triste_ was probably the first to reach Europe in the early 1600s.[^ref7] In 1672, several more species were collected—mostly from Table Mountain, on the Cape Peninsula—and shipped to the <span data-click-map-flyto="52.159, 4.484">Leiden Botanical Garden</span> by Paul Hermann, a medical officer with the Dutch East India company (VOC).[^ref8] Hermann is credited with introducing the first specimen of _P. cucullatum_, and his 1689-book _[Paradisi Batavi Prodromus](https://bibdigital.rjb.csic.es/idurl/1/13582)_ lists an “African geranium” or pelargonium.[^ref9] Yet, it is important to note that some mystery still surrounds the identities of these plants because there was not yet a standard language for naming them.
+Of the many _Pelargonium_ species native to Southern Africa, _Pelargonium_ _triste_ was probably the first to reach Europe in the early 1600s.[^ref7] In 1672, several more species were collected—mostly from Table Mountain, on the Cape Peninsula—and shipped to the <span data-click-map-flyto="52.159, 4.484">Leiden Botanical Garden</span> by Paul Hermann, a medical officer with the Dutch East India company (VOC).[^ref8] Hermann is credited with introducing  _P. cucullatum_ there, and his 1689-book _[Paradisi Batavi Prodromus](https://bibdigital.rjb.csic.es/idurl/1/13582)_ lists an “African geranium” or pelargonium.[^ref9] Yet, it is important to note that some mystery still surrounds the identities of these plants because there was not yet a standard language for naming them.
 <param ve-map center="-24.569, 25.879" zoom="5">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/jstor-labs/plant-humanities/master/geojson/map.pelargonium.geojson" title="pelargonium" active>